North fires more shells toward inter-Korean sea buffer zone

 South Korea’s Defense Ministry said it conducted artillery drills at land border areas as part of its annual military exercises.
 But it said its drills didn’t violate the 2018 accord because its shells didn’t land in the buffer zones.

 There were no reports of violence between the two Koreas.
-But tensions could persist as North Korea will likely react to South Korea's ongoing annual “Hoguk” field exercises with its own weapons tests.
-South Korean officials said the ”Hoguk" drills are aimed at improving a military readiness against North Korean nuclear and missile threats and would involve an unspecified number of U.S. troops are to take part in this year’s drills.
+But animosities could persist as North Korea will likely react to South Korea’s ongoing annual “Hoguk” field exercises with its own weapons tests.
+South Korean officials said the ”Hoguk” drills are aimed at improving a military readiness against North Korean nuclear and missile threats and involve an unspecified number of U.S. troops.

 From Oct.
 31 to Nov.
 4, South Korea and the United States will also hold combined air force drills involving some 240 warplanes, including F-35 fighters operated by both nations.
 The drills are designed to inspect the two countries’ joint operation capabilities and improve combat readiness, the South Korean military said Tuesday.